vibe-d/vibe.d/README.md

  - Install DMD using the installer on <http://dlang.org/download.html>
  - Unzip the vibe archive (or git clone) and add the bin/ subfolder to your PATH variable
- - Run any vibe apps using "vibe" from the application's root directory
+ - Run any vibe apps using `vibe` from the application's root directory

 Installation on Mac using brew